Stoney Middleton: Modern history

 During the Great Plague, the 17th-century villagers left food for those self-quarantined in nearby Eyam.
 Atop a cliff above Middleton Dale lies Lovers Leap, from which Hannah Baddeley jumped in 1762, but miraculously survived.
 She died two years later.

 A road was blasted through Middleton Dale in 1830, and in 1840 an octagonal toll house was built in the village, now a fish and chip shop which stands opposite the Royal Oak public house.
 Other notable buildings include Middleton Hall.
 A primary school was built in 1835 by public subscription and is the meeting place for the Parish Council, the PTA, WI, Horticultural Society, Tennis Club, and other activities of the village.
 Despite a campaign by school governors, parents and friends, Derbyshire County Council voted at the Council Meeting on 12 December 2006 to propose the closure of Stoney Middleton school from 31 August 2007.
 This decision was, however, eventually over-ruled in May 2007.
 A cross by the main road is dated 1846.
 It was erected to mark the repeal of the Corn Laws.

 Several electric narrow-gauge railways were operated in Stoney Middleton by Laporte Industries Ltd up to 1987 for the mining of fluorite.

 In January 2007, some houses in the village were damaged by a wall of mud caused by the failure of a dam near the top of the dale.
 The dam, which held a lagoon of mud and water from a local mineral quarry, burst following heavy rainfall.
 In May 2007, The Times newspaper reported that police had found a crystal meth factory in Stoney Middleton, in a rented industrial unit in the Rock Hill business park; it was the largest such facility discovered in the United Kingdom at the time.

 Industry

 In the dale were several quarries, once a major source of employment for the village.
 Footwear became a major industry, with an industrial boot factory (William Lennon) surviving to the present day.
 Lead mining also continued, with a Barmote Court alternating between Stoney Middleton and Eyam until the early 20th century.
-One of the quarries was bombed by two Messerschmitt Bf 110s during World War II, both of which were later shot down.
+Darlton Quarry was bombed by two German Junkers Ju 88s during World War II; both aircraft being shot down as they returned home.
 A prisoner-of-war camp was situated at the bottom of the village and housed Italian prisoners (amongst others).